Following up on those historical footnotes...

 I do intend to write and document responsibly here, if not according to strict professional research standards.
 This is not a peer-reviewed historical journal, after all; it is a historically-minded blog.
 With that said, I'm also not about gee-whiz, look-at-this populist history, either.
 I research everything I can about a topic before posting, and often post sources and suggest further reading.
 When I don't do that on a piece it's because the material I reviewed was drawn from so many sources that it would be a waste of space to note everything -- but please feel free to contact me if you'd like further info.

 I delight in exploring the cultural offerings in my own hometown of Pittsburgh.
-I often use exhibits and topics I come across vis-a-vis my wanderings and travels as blog fodder, but that should by no means indicate endorsement or sponsorship by any organizations that I mention.
-I work and volunteer at various historical and cultural establishments in Pittsburgh, and I do independent research and lectures for those organizations.
+I often use exhibits and topics I come across vis-a-vis my wanderings and travels as blog fodder, but that should by no means indicate endorsement or sponsorship of my writing by any organizations that I mention.
+I work and volunteer at historical and cultural establishments in Pittsburgh, and do independent research and lecture.
 But what I write here is separate from that work, unless otherwise indicated.